 Both of these are difficult to implement if you’re not an Analytics expert or a WordPress developer.
 And this is why we always recommend you to install Google Analytics through a plugin rather than manual installation.

-If you’re using MonsterInsights, the best Google Analytics plugin for WordPress, it’s easy to stay GDPR compliant.
+If you’re using MonsterInsights, the best Google Analytics plugin for WordPress, it’s easy to stay GDPR-compliant.
 All you have to do is install the EU compliance addon that helps automate the above process.
 Once you installed the addon, you’ll be given a choice to anonymize IP addresses, disable UserID tracking, disable author tracking, etc.

 For more details, refer to this GDPR and MonsterInsights article.

-If you are using a contact form on your WordPress site, store the form entries or use the data for marketing purposes, then you may want to add extra transparency measures on your site.
+If you are using a contact form on your WordPress site, and store the form entries or use the data for marketing purposes, then you may want to add extra transparency measures on your site.

-A few ways to remain compliant with international laws, including GDPR when it comes to using your WordPress forms are:
+A few ways to remain compliant with international laws, including GDPR, when it comes to using your WordPress forms are:

 - Get explicit consent from users to store their information and use them for marketing purposes.